Privacy Policy

 Children's Privacy

-Our site is not directed at children under the age of 13.
+Our site is not directed at children under the age of 13 (or 16 in the EEA).
 We do not knowingly collect personal information from children.
+If we become aware that we have collected personal information from a child, we will take steps to delete it promptly.

 Changes to This Policy